opendatacube/datacube-core/docs/architecture/driver.rst

                                      **kwargs):
             ...
             return {}  # Can return extra metadata to be saved in the index with the dataset

+Extra metadata will be saved into the database and loaded into ``BandInfo`` during a load operation.

 NetCDF Writer Driver
 --------------------